 Credits, No Credits, 0 hrs.
-Prerequisite(s): Successful completion, a grade of "B" or better, in nine core courses that are a part of the CPCE, exit exam (COU 6501 Legal, Ethical, and Professional Issues in Counseling; COU 6502 Theories of Personality and Counseling; COU 6503 Helping Relationships (Methods and Techniques in Counseling); COU/PSY 6504 Research-Methods and Procedures; COU/PSY 6506 Multicultural Counseling; COU/PSY 6515 Lifespan Development; COU 6661 Use and Interpretation of Tests; COU 6662 Techniques of Group Counseling; COU 6665 Lifestyle and Career Counseling

-This course is the first step in Master's-level counseling students registering for their exit exam, the Counselor Preparation Comprehensive Examination (CPCE), a 160-item, standardized, computer-based exam published by the Center for Credentialing & Education.
+Prerequisite(s): Successful completion, a grade of "B" or better, in nine core courses that are a part of the CPCE, exit exam (COU 6501 Legal, Ethical, and Professional Issues in Counseling; COU 6502 Theories of Personality and Counseling; COU 6503 Helping Relationships (Methods and Techniques in Counseling); COU/PSY 6504 Research-Methods and Procedures; COU/PSY 6506 Multicultural Counseling; COU/PSY 6515 Lifespan Development; COU 6661 Use and Interpretation of Tests; COU 6662 Techniques of Group Counseling; COU 6665 Lifestyle and Career Counseling standardized, computer-based exam published by the Center for Credentialing & Education.
 The 8 core areas of the CPCE cover courses in professional orientation & ethics, helping relationships, research and program evaluation, social and cultural foundations, human growth & development, appraisal, group work, and career & lifestyle development.
 Students will be guided through the process of registering online for the CPCE.